 Esrum Kloster in the yard, entré in the corner down to

-in the vaulted cellar.
+the restaurant in the vaulted cellar.

 When digging the area during the restoration many relict-plants grew up from seeds which had been sleeping in the earth for centuries.
 Experts from Scandinavia got together and created a fantastic medieval garden (Esrum Klosterhave) with a various selection of plants with a cultural and medicinal history.
 Herbs can be bought in the shop.
 Besides the ecological café in Esrum Møllegård there is also a café in the vaulted cellar in the cloister building , "Broder Rus Café", where people can get dishes made from original medieval recipes and beer, brewed like the monks did.
 (Munkeøl).